-In 2024, the duck season will be 57 days in length, with a bag limit of six birds per day.
-Hunting the Blue-winged Shoveler and Hardhead is not permitted.
+In 2025, the duck season will be 83 days in length, with a bag limit of nine game ducks per day.
+Hunting the Bluewinged Shoveler is not permitted.
 The season arrangements are:

-- The duck season will open at 8am on Wednesday 10 April 2024 and close 30 minutes after sunset on Wednesday 5 June 2024. - The bag limit is six game ducks per day for the entire season. - The Blue-winged Shoveler and Hardhead must not be hunted.
+- The duck season will open at 8am on Wednesday 19 March 2025 and close 30 minutes after sunset on Monday 9 June 2025. - The start time is 8am for the first five days of the season, and 30 minutes before sunrise thereafter. - The closing time is 30 minutes after sunset for every day of the season. - The bag limit is nine game ducks per day for the entire season. - The Blue-winged Shoveler must not be hunted.